-The charity has received funding from the Department of Agriculture, Food and the Marine for the welfare of animals.
-These amounts will be repayable to the Department of Agriculture, Food and the Marine in the event that certain conditions are not met.
+The charity has received funding from the Department of Agriculture, Food, and the Marine for the welfare of animals.
+These amounts will be repayable to the Department of Agriculture, Food, and the Marine in the event that certain conditions are not met.

-The charity leases equipment such as photocopiers under hire purchase agreements in which the terms are typically up to 10 years.
+The charity leases motor vehicles and equipment such as photocopiers under hire purchase agreements in which the terms are typically up to 5 years.

-14. CREDITORS Amounts falling due after more than one year 2020 € 2019 € Finance leases and hire purchase contracts 15,943 34,193 Net obligations under finance leases and hire purchase contracts Repayable within one year Repayable after five years 18,511 15.943 36,703 12,325 , , 10,343 12,323 34,454 49,028
+14. CREDITORS Amounts falling due after more than one year 2021 € 2020 € Finance leases and hire purchase contracts 40,470 15,943 Net obligations under finance leases and hire purchase contracts Repayable within one year 33,743 18,511 Repayable between one and five years 40,470 15,943 74,213 34,454

-The charity leases equipment such as photocopiers under hire purchase agreements in which the terms are typically terms are typically up to 10 years.
+The charity leases motor vehicles and equipment such as photocopiers under hire purchase agreements in which the terms are typically up to 5 years.

-STATE FUNDING 15.
+15. STATE FUNDING

-In accordance with Department of Public Expenditure and Reform Circular 13/2014, the following details the core funding grants of the charity applicable to 2020.
+In accordance with Department of Public Expenditure and Reform Circular 13/2014, the following details the core funding grants of the charity applicable to 2021